 Snowboarding is always great, but nothing compares to a good day in deep snow.
 Powder days can be challenging for riders who have never experienced such conditions before, but there are some easy tips you can follow to help you ride better when things get deep.

 Even though it’s a lot of fun, powder riding can be much more challenging than normal resort conditions.

-Always try to keep your weight back on your board so your tail stays above the snow.
+Always try to keep your weight back on your board, so your tail stays above the snow.
 That will keep you on top of the powder and increase your float.
-You will also want to make fewer turns, or at least narrower ones, to keep your speed up.
-If you want to learn some more tips on how to ride well in powder, check out this post.

 A good powder snowboard allows you to make the most of the powder days.
 Do your research and grab one of the models mentioned in this guide so you’ll be ready when the snow starts to fall.